christopherseaman/datasci_217/07/index.md

 - **Consistency**:
   - Use consistent styles and color schemes throughout your visualizations.
-    - *Because even data likes to coordinate its outfit!*
 - **Clarity**:
   - Label axes, include units of measurement, and provide legends when necessary.
-    - *Don't make your audience play "Guess Who" with your plots!*
 - **Simplicity**:
   - Avoid unnecessary decorations that don't add informational value.
-    - *Remember, sometimes less is more—unless we're talking about tacos!*
 - **Interpretation**:
   - Always consider how the audience will interpret your plots.
-    - *Aim for "Aha!" moments, not head-scratching confusion!*

 ---